Korean independence movement: Under Japanese rule

-World War II diplomacy
+Involvement in World War II

-Although the Empire of Japan had invaded and occupied northeast China from 1931, the Nationalist Government of China avoided declaring war on Japan until the Empire directly attacked Beijing in 1937, sparking the Second Sino-Japanese War.
+Although the Empire of Japan had invaded and occupied northeast China from 1931, the Nationalist government of China avoided declaring war on Japan until the empire directly attacked Beijing in 1937, sparking the Second Sino-Japanese War.
 After the United States declared war on Japan in 1941, China became an Ally of World War II, and tried to exercise its influence within the group to support Pan-Asian and nationalist movements, which included stipulating a demand of the complete surrender of Japan and immediate independence of Korea afterwards.

+In 1937, the Korean National Revolutionary Party and other groups which had been campaigning for independence in China had a joint meeting in Wuhan and established the left-wing Korean National Front Federation (KNF).
+The Korean Volunteer Corps was formed as an armed force under it.
+The Korean Volunteer Corps, with Kim Won-bong as its commander-in-chief, was commanded by the Chinese Military Affairs Commission, headed by Chiang Kai-shek, according to the national-communist cooperation.
+The Korean Volunteer Corps' co-founder was Japanese Anti-War activist Kazuo Aoyama.
+In addition, Aoyama had served as the Corps' political advisor.

-China tried to promote the legitimacy of the Provisional Government of Korea (KPG), which was established by Korean exiles in China after the suppression of the March 1st Movement in Korea.
-The KPG was ideologically aligned with the Chinese government of the time, as independence leader Kim Gu had agreed to Chiang Kai-shek's suggestion to adopt the Chinese Three Principles of the People program in exchange for financial aid.
-At the same time, China supported the leftist independence leader Kim Won-bong and convinced the two Kims to form the unified Korean Liberation Army (KLA).
-Under the terms in which the KLA was allowed to operate in China, it became an auxiliary of China's National Revolutionary Army until 1945.
-China's National Military Council had also decided that "complete independence" for Korea was China's fundamental Korean policy; otherwise, the government in Chongqing tried to unify the warring Korean factions.
+Meanwhile, China tried to promote the legitimacy of the Provisional Government of Korea (KPG), which was established by Korean exiles in China after the suppression of the March 1st Movement in Korea.
+KPG was ideologically aligned with the Chinese government of the time, as independence leader Kim Ku had agreed to Chiang Kai-shek's suggestion to adopt the Chinese Three Principles of the People program in exchange for financial aid.
+The Chinese Nationalist government in Chongqing tried to unify the warring Korean factions, including the Korean Liberation Army under KPG and the Korean Volunteer Corps under KNF; moreover, Chinese National Military Council decided that "complete independence" for Korea was China's fundamental Korean policy.

 Although Chiang and Korean leaders like Syngman Rhee tried to influence the U.S. State Department to support Korean independence and recognize the KPG, the Far Eastern Division was skeptical.
 Its argument was that the Korean people "were emasculated politically" after decades of Japanese rule, and showed too much disunity, preferring a condominium solution for Korea that involved the Soviets.
-China was adamantly opposed to Soviet influence in Korea after hearing about Soviet atrocities in Poland since its liberation.
+China was adamantly opposed to Soviet influence in Korea after hearing about atrocities in Poland following its Soviet takeover in 1939.
 By the Cairo Conference, the US and China came to agree on Korean independence "in due course", with China still pressing for immediate recognition of the exile government and a tangible date for independence.
-After Soviet-American relations deteriorated, on August 10, 1945 the United States Department of War agreed that China should land troops in Pusan, Korea from which to prevent a Soviet takeover.
+After Soviet-American relations deteriorated, on August 10, 1945, the United States Department of War agreed that China should land troops in Pusan, Korea from which to prevent a Soviet takeover.
 However, this turnaround was too late to prevent the division of Korea, as the Red Army quickly occupied northern Korea that same month.